Skip to Main Content

 Background research is often used to ensure that the student has a more complete understanding of the general topic.
 Additionally, developing a more comprehensive understanding of the topic provides the student with possibilities for narrowing the topic to something more specific.
 As an example, if a student picks the Civil War as a topic, background research may lead the student to selecting a particular aspect of the Civil War to discuss in a presentation, such as “the impact of the Civil War on farming in the south.”
 This topic might also be narrowed by further research, and this gives the student a chance to discuss the subject in the allotted time.

 In addition to these general resources, there are also a number of subject-specific sources available that can be used for background research once you have begun to narrow your topic.
-Some examples of these can be found here:
+Finding a dictionary or encyclopedia in a specific subject can be done by searching the Library Catalog option in PeaySearch using the subject term of your topic and the keyword “encyclopedia” or “dictionary.”

-Step three: Creating a Research Question
+Step #3: Creating a Research Question

 After a student has performed background research, the student should have a more comprehensive understanding of the subject.
 After developing a deeper understanding of the topic, it is important to determine what questions might be of interest.
 Choosing a question is the next step in the process of focusing the topic into a paper or presentation that can be covered in the amount of time allotted for a presentation or the number of pages required by the professor.